kubeshop/monokle/docs/tutorials/configuring-monokle.md

 # Configuring Monokle

 Monokle is a fully integrated IDE for managing manifests.
-It provides instant access for debugging Kubernetes resources without looking into the yaml syntax.
+It provides instant access for debugging Kubernetes resources without looking into the YAML syntax.

 In this tutorial, we have illustrated the steps to configure Monokle Environment.